Mashalrs/Mashalrs/README.md

 ## About Me💗🎀🦋

 Hello!
-I'm Mashal, a passionate and creative student currently completing a Full Stack Engineering BootCamp, in the hopes of breaking into tech as a Front End Engineer 😊
+I'm Mashal, a passionate and creative graduate in Speech & Language Therapy & having completed a Full Stack Engineering BootCamp, in the hopes of breaking into tech as a Front End Engineer 😊

 🌟I love cats, pink things, exploring new places, reading about history and learning new things (and eating cake)!